Azure/FTALive-Sessions/content/networking/private-endpoints/DNS-pe.md

 There are two main options for managing the DNS for your Private Endpoints.

 First is the manual option.
 In whatever DNS solution you are using, you add a record for your private resource's private link alias.
 On paper this is easy - creating a zone and record for the service that you want to access (for example, a zone for `privatelink.blob.core.windows.net`).
+>🌋REVISIT FOR ZONE THIS IS INCORRECT need whole thing

 Requesting clients will then: